 Fertility Awareness is gaining popularity with teens and single women who want to go off “the Pill.”
 Among teen prescriptions for the Pill, 17% are for PMS, acne, and dysmenorrhea.
-It is my hope that naturopathic physicians will become a driving force in teaching body knowledge and fertility literacy, thus rendering obsolete the prescription of the oral contraceptive pill (OCP) for menstrual discomfort.
+It is my hope that naturopathic physicians will become a driving force in teaching Healthy Body knowledge and fertility literacy, thus rendering obsolete the prescription of the oral contraceptive pill (OCP) for menstrual discomfort.
 As part of my approach to women’s health, I invite my patients to integrate menstrual cycle charting and fertility awareness.
 Charting one’s cycle helps identify days of both fertility and infertility, which helps couples naturally regulate their fertility.
 Charting also helps predict hormonal triggers for PMS and seizures, and point to patterns associated with PCOS, endometriosis, and miscarriage.

 Naturopathic philosophy blends itself seamlessly with fertility awareness, which appeals to couples that want to naturally regulate family planning without using chemical contraception.
 As more OCP side effects come to light, patients want information on other ways to balance hormones.

 How Does Charting Work?

 I teach women how to chart their cycles by making observations as they wipe throughout the day.
 At night, they record on their Cycle Chart what they feel (sensation); what they see on the toilet paper (observation); and whether the mucus can stretch (“finger test”).
 The fertile days, or “cervical fluid days,” are days when the woman’s cervix discharges sperm-friendly mucus that is rich in fructose and glucose and which is alkaline in nature.
 This cervical fluid is biochemically identical to seminal fluid.